davepinch/pinchy.cc/content/topics/people/a/alexander-lebedev/birth/snippet-early-life-and-education-1-1.md

 ---
+title: "birth of Alexander Lebedev (Wikipedia)"
-title: "Lebedev was born in Moscow.
-His parents were part of the Moscow intelligentsia." birth of: Alexander Lebedev
+✂️: "Lebedev was born in Moscow.
+His parents were part of the Moscow intelligentsia." birth in: Moscow birth of: Alexander Lebedev
 citation: >-
   Wikipedia contributors.
 (2024, February 18).
 Alexander Lebedev.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved May 25, 2024, from https://en.wikipedia.org/w/index.php?title=Alexander_Lebedev&oldid=1208696204